SumoLogic/sumologic-kubernetes-collection/deploy/docs/SideBySidePrometheus.md

     --set kube-prometheus-stack.prometheus-node-exporter.service.targetPort=9200
 ```

-If the namespace does not exist, you can add the `--create-namespace` flag.
+If the namespace does not exist, you can add the `--create-namespace` flag, for example:

 ```bash
 helm upgrade --install my-release sumologic/sumologic \